-At the beginning of this article I will introduce you to the 1938 construction and history of the Liszt Ferenc airport – or as us Hungarians call it, the “Ferihegy”.
+At the beginning of this article, I will introduce you to the 1938 construction and history of the Liszt Ferenc Airport – or as we Hungarians call it, the “Ferihegy”.

 Table of content

 Which child didn’t want to be a secret agent – hiding behind a well thought out mask, spending their day as a boring shop assistant or a foreign language teacher, while blending in at the target country, gathering information, following people, planting bugs at homes and offices, and exporting Intel?

 To begin this mission, we somehow have to get into the target country chosen by our agency, under the cover of the night, through the borders in disguise or falling from the sky with a parachute.

 These are novelty intriguing ways to get in, but to make a round background story, a more traditional, legal option is more suitable.
 For example, with an airplane.

 And what can prove the opinion of an amateur movie fan more than the whole CIA brochure, which was introduced to the world, thanks to the leak of WikiLeaks?
 In this, the company gives detailed instructions to the disguised agents regarding how to sail through airports’ secondary screenings.

 They provide information about behaviors that should be avoided, the characteristics of problematic passports, ticket types that may bring suspicion and the focus points of checking packages.